 Scope 2 covers indirect emissions from the electricity we use.
-These This continued decrease demonstrates the success of our Scope emissions are mostly from office and maintenance yard operations.
-2 decarbonisation strategy.
-It also reflects the work of Team Planet although 2024 saw a small increase in construction sites running entirely volunteers across Keller, taking steps to improve their own offices, from grid electricity. maintenance yards and sites.
+These emissions are mostly from office and maintenance yard operations, although 2024 saw a small increase in construction sites running entirely from grid electricity.

 Since most of these emissions do not significantly vary with the number of projects carried out, we focus on absolute Scope 2 emissions.
 Location-based emissions are dependent on the average carbon intensity of energy generation in the countries in which we operate.
 Market-based emissions use the specific energy tariff for each of our offices and maintenance yards and therefore captures green energy tariffs.